lindenb/jvarkit/docs/BioAlcidae.md

 Bioinformatics file javascript-based reformatter ( java engine http://openjdk.java.net/projects/nashorn/ ).
 Something like awk for VCF, BAM, SAM, FASTQ, FASTA etc...

+## Why  this name, 'BioAlcidae' ?

+As 'bioalcidae' looks like an 'awk' for bioinformatics, we used '[Alcidae](https://en.wikipedia.org/wiki/Alcidae)', the taxonomic Family of the '[auk](https://en.wikipedia.org/wiki/Auk)' species.

 ## About Galaxy